 The currency of Thailand is the Baht.
-One baht is worth 100 satang.
+One Baht is worth 100 Satangs.
 The most common denominations of bills are 20 baht, 50 baht, 100 baht, 500 baht, and 1,000 baht notes.
 The most common coins are 1 baht, 2 baht, 5 baht denominations.
-Satang are so little in value that they are not usually used in everyday life.
+Satangs are worth so little in value that they are not usually used in everyday life.

 Types of Payment in Thailand

 Thailand is largely still a cash society amongst the numerous smaller vendors.
 Many of the small guest houses, restaurants, and shops will only accept cash.
 Hotels, large restaurants, and major shopping malls generally will accept credit cards, but it is a good idea to ask first otherwise it could lead to some uncomfortable situations and hotfooting it to the closest ATM.

 Cash is still the preferred way to pay, especially in small amounts.
 Debit cards are common, but most places don’t take them.
 Even exchanging large bills like 1000 baht notes can pose a problem for smaller shops and is often advised to break the larger bills at places like 7-11 or restaurants.
 A baht bus or taxi driver is not likely to be able to break those larger bills.

 Outside of the major hotels, department stores, and large restaurant chains, they are generally not accepted.
 There seems to be a move towards larger acceptance in Bangkok, but as mentioned previously, cash is not only preferred but often times the only way to pay.